slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - changing course is hard and this scares us so we look around and try to copy the courses other people took
-- If everyone is buying houses at the same time, the price of houses will go up too high and nobody will make any money.

 > *'Some people feel the rain.
 Others just get wet.' -- Bob Marley*
 > *'Whenever people agree with me I always feel I must be wrong.' -- Oscar Wilde*